Communities

 General comments

-Pastychomper‭ wrote about 4 years ago
+Pastychomper‭ wrote over 4 years ago

 Chlorophyll is about 30% efficient at converting light energy to chemical energy, but only at certain wavelengths.
 The lower whole-plant efficiency figures that get quoted are due to that limitation compounded by things like limited CO2 and water availability, and the suboptimal collector orientation you've already covered.
 Handwave a full-spectrum chlorophyll and that 25% doesn't seem so far-fetched.

-Olin Lathrop‭ wrote about 4 years ago
+Olin Lathrop‭ wrote over 4 years ago

 @Pasty: I was also including the efficiency of using the result, not just producing the high-energy chemical with photosynthesis.
 In other words, overall efficiency of running the metabolism and working the muscles, divided by the total incident sunlight required to achieve that.